cakephp/docs/en/views/helpers/paginator.rst

 Paginating Multiple Results
 ===========================

-If you are :ref:`paginating-multiple-queries <paginating multiple queries>` you'll need to set the ``model`` option when generating pagination related elements.
+If you are :ref:`paginating multiple queries <paginating-multiple-queries>` you'll need to set the ``model`` option when generating pagination related elements.
 You can either use the ``model`` option on every method call you make to ``PaginatorHelper``, or use ``options()`` to set the default model::